ncbi/packit/README.rst

 Rationale
 ---------

-Creating python packages is routing operation that involves a lot of actions that could be automated.
+Creating python packages is routine operation that involves a lot of actions that could be automated.
 Although there are petty good tools like `pbr`_ for that purpose, they miss some features and lack flexibility by trying to enforce some strongly opinionated decisions upon you.
-PacKit tries to solve this by providing a simple and convenient though flexible way to create and build packages while aiming for following goals:
+PacKit tries to solve this by providing a simple, convenient, and flexible way to create and build packages while aiming for following goals:

- - simple declarative way to configure your package through *setup.cfg*  following  `distutils 2 setup.cfg syntax`_
+- simple declarative way to configure your package through *setup.cfg*  following  `distutils2 setup.cfg syntax`_
 - reasonable defaults so the more common scenario the less configuration required
 - open for extension

 Overview
 --------